carnarez/pre-commit/README.md

        that *check* if some rework needs to happen **without modifying the files themselves**.
-   * [Un]Register your hooks from the `.pre-commit/entrypoint.sh` file, associated with the files if should run on (identified via its extension).
-(You should only need to modify the
+   * [Un]Register your hooks from the `.pre-commit/entrypoint.sh` file, associated with the files they should run on (identified via its extension).
+(You should only need to modify the associative
      [array at the top of the script](https://github.com/carnarez/pre-commit/blob/master/.pre-commit/entrypoint.sh#L5), after the `declare -A` statement.)
 2. Copy the `pre-commit` file -or the content thereof- to a `.git/hooks/pre-commit` one.